hostmobility/documentation/docs/interfaces/can.md

 ## Configuration

-A CAN device is typically configured with the [iproute2](https://wiki.linuxfoundation.org/networking/iproute2) utilities.
+Being a network interface, a CAN device is typically configured with the `ip link` command in the [iproute2](https://wiki.linuxfoundation.org/networking/iproute2) utilities.

-### List of supported switches
+Supported option are shown by the `ip` `help` subcommand

 ```bash
     $ ip link set can0 type can help